tidyverse/tidyverse.org/content/blog/relicensing-packages/index.md

 -   **The Open Source Alternative: Understanding Risks and Leveraging Opportunities** by Heather J. Meeker (2008).

-If, out of perverse curiosity, you'd like to see my somewhat unhinged, decidedly incomplete, and occasionally incoherent notes taken throughout this endeavor, those are available [here](https://colorado.rstudio.com/rsc/relicensing-the-notes/the-notes.html).

-## Acknowledgements

-The list of contributors to all of our packages is too long to include here.
-However, we are extremely grateful to everyone for their contributions, and help with this endeavor.
+You can also check out the research notes that I (Mara) made [while working on this post](https://colorado.rstudio.com/rsc/relicensing-the-notes/the-notes.html).

-[^1]: ​​A license is an agreement in which a licensee is given permission to use the property by the property holder.
+[^1]: A license is an agreement in which a licensee is given permission to use the property by the property holder.
 The licensee's use is conditional on the grant, scope, and reservation of rights of the granted permission.

 [^2]: Term used in Heather J. Meeker's *The Open Source Alternative: Understanding Risks and Leveraging Opportunities*, 2008.